DataDog/documentation/content/en/service_management/service_level_objectives/error_budget.md

 SLO error budget alerts are threshold based and notify you when a certain percentage of your SLO's error budget has been consumed.
 For example, alert me if 75% of the error budget for my 7-day target is consumed.
 Warn me if 50% is consumed (optional).

+<div class="alert alert-info">For time slice SLOs containing groups, you can set error budget alerts based on the SLO groups or the overall SLO.
+For metric-based and monitor-based SLOs, you can only set alerts based on the overall SLO.</div>

-**Note:** Error budget alerts are available for the following SLO types:
+Error budget alerts are available for the following SLO types:

 - [Metric-based SLOs][1],
 - [Monitor-based SLOs][2] that are only composed of Metric Monitor types (Metric, Integration, APM Metric, Anomaly, Forecast, or Outlier Monitors), and